 This is a type of conflict that Americans have not seen for more than two centuries.
 We often attempt to describe this new battle using imprecise, outdated twentieth century words like liberal and conservative; left and right.
 While those concepts do still have meaning and merit on their own, they are now secondary factors.
 Any attempt to use them as descriptors for today’s conflict can only add confusion to an already difficult situation.

-Instead of using yesterday’s values language, the question that must be answered by today’s society is whether the centralized power structures constructed in previous eras are still effective.
+Instead of using yesterday’s “values language”, the question that must be answered by today’s society is whether the centralized power structures constructed in previous eras are still effective.
 In other words, should political power still be controlled in a top-down manner?
 Or should we instead rely on the lessons learned within the science of complexity?

 Complexity theory describes a set of processes that reside at the bottom of the political circle.
 The sub-processes of evolution and of free markets find shelter under its umbrella (but not, it should be noted, the processes of K-Street crony capitalism).

-The iterative, non-hierarchical, edge-of-chaos ordering paradigm stands in opposition to the uniformity-mandating centralized power structures now in place in the United States.
+This iterative, non-hierarchical, edge-of-chaos ordering paradigm stands in opposition to the uniformity-mandating centralized power structures now in place in the United States.
 Thus, Americans are caught between opposed forces that represent the two poles of an unfamiliar duality.
 Twenty-first century citizens must learn to navigate between those poles.